Mobile menu toggle

 Either way, the upcoming budget iPhone appears to be a minor refresh.
 The biggest upgrades will seemingly be a faster A19 chip and support for MagSafe wireless charging.

-However, YouTuber Jon Prosser, known for his Apple leaks, has offered a first look at the iPhone 17e, and it appears to feature a Dynamic Island.
+However, Prosser, known for his Apple leaks, posted a video Thursday that he called a “first look” at the iPhone 17e, and it appears to feature a Dynamic Island.
 Based on his renders, Apple supposedly plans to offer the phone in black, white and pink colors.

 A big selfie camera upgrade